 Should I Elope?

 If you have an adventurous spirit and desire to have an intimate experience on your wedding day then eloping is probably a great choice for you!
 Eloping is all about having a stress-free, laid back and incredible experience.
-It is about starting your lives together on a rad adventure and committing your lives together in a place you’ve always dreamed of or in an extremely meaningful place to the both of you.
+It is about starting your lives together on an epic adventure and committing your lives together in a place you’ve always dreamed of or in an extremely meaningful place to the both of you.
 If you are looking for an elopement photographer and for someone who will be by your side and help guide you through planning your dream elopement then I would be so honored to be a part of your special day!
 You can contact me >HERE< and I cannot wait to talk to you about your elopement!

 Here are some more Elopement blog posts!